-- 1. Install the relevant packages (just once!) - Either one at a time, or by using a "task view" - 2.
-Make the packages you want to use "active" by library(package name) e.g., library(psych) - For each session - Can be automatized - 3.
+- 1. Install the relevant packages (just once!) - Either one at a time, or by using a "task view" - Make the packages you want to use "active" by library(package name) e.g., library(psych), library(psychTools). - You need to do this for each session or it - Can be automatized at startup with

+First() <- function() {library(psych); library(psychTools)} - 3.
 Use the functions in a package - To see all functions in a package go to the index of the package or use the objects function: e.g., objects(package:psych) - Apply a function to data - All functions require an object to act upon.
 Most require this in parentheses.
 All functions return an object.
-This may be saved for later. - function(object) #apply the function to the object, show result - sqrt(2) - result <- function(object) #apply the function to object, save result - answer <- alpha(ability) #lots and lots of output is saved
+This may be saved for later. - function(object) #apply the function to the object, show it - sqrt(2) - result <- function(object) #apply the function to object, save it - answer <- alpha(ability) #lots and lots of output is saved